 That’s not for me.

-A hammock is on the cabin porch, untied.
+A hammock is on the cabin porch, tied.
 It’s so pretty!

 Lonnie comes dragging in, cut and bruised.
 Gerda bounces in behind him, dimples flashing, eyes alight with the joy of testing one’s endurance!
 She had wanted the six hour hike, but that would have pushed past Lonnie’s limit.